 Bar Refrigerators are the best bet for storing bar mix, bottles, wines and canned beverages.
 As these are situated directly behind the bar, it allows bartenders the easy access required for quickly servicing their clientele.

-The condenser unit is the unsung hero of your commercial refrigerator, as this is the part that is responsible for keeping your food items cold.
+The condenser unit is the unsung hero of your commercial refrigerator.
+Why?
+Because this is the part that is responsible for keeping your food items cold.

 Depending upon the style of unit you choose, condenser units are either located on the top or bottom of your commercial refrigerator.

-Bottom-mounted units may suck up dust, hair and food particles more easily than a top-mounted unit would, however its location allows for easier cleaning.
-Top-mounted units will maximize the amount of interior storage space available, but will also require a lot more work to clean due to their inconvenient location.
+Bottom-mounted units may suck up dust, hair and food particles more easily than a top-mounted unit would.
+However, its location allows for easier cleaning.
+Top-mounted units will maximize the amount of interior storage space available.
+Nevertheless, it will also require a lot more work to clean due to their inconvenient location.